claudiocastello/edX-MITx-6.00.2x/PSET4/problems4.md

     Your title should include the value of your model and the R^2 degree of this model.
 Your title could be longer than your graph.
 To fix that you can add "\n", which adds a newline to your string, in your title when you concatenate several pieces of information (e.g., title = string_a + "\n" + string_b ).

 After you finish writing the function, you have all the components needed to start generating data samples from the raw temperature records and investigate the trend.
 Run the following code at the bottom ps4.py.

+## Problem 4-1

+Let's try another way to get data points and see whether we can find some evidence for global warming.
+We surmise, due to global warming, the average temperature should increase over time.
+Thus, we are going to plot the results of a linear regression on the average annual temperature of Boston.

+In a similar manner to Problem 3, fill in the missing piece to the following code.
+The code should generate your data samples.
+Each sample represents a year from 1961 to 2005 and the average annual temperature in Boston in that year (again, the provided helper class is helpful).
+Fit your data to a linear line with generate_models and plot the regression results with evaluate_models_on_training.